 ![]() |

-Now it's ready for a a few more years of service :)
+Now it's ready for a a few more decades of service :)

 Please remember that building circuits and performing circuit modifications can be dangerous to you and/or your surroundings and should only be performed by a certified technician.
 The owner of this blog and all associated parties can not / will not be held responsible if you attempt a build or modification posted above and cause physical harm to yourself or your surroundings.
 Many electronics contain high voltages that can kill, and mods, if performed improperly, can be a fire hazard.
 Please keep this in mind.